“Why don’t sharks bite lawyers? It’s just professional courtesy.”

 I might be biased, since I came into Lambda already having a fair bit of experience building projects.
 I too started with Codecademy back in the day and went on from there.
 I definitely think it's possible for you to succeed in Lambda, even if you have relatively little experience beforehand.

 Though this week started off on a low note, I managed to turn it around.
 I'm incredibly grateful for all my fellow students and instructors at Lambda School who are there to provide encouragement when you need it most.
 Imposter syndrome is part of becoming better at something.
-How (and if) you manage to work through it is what decides how far you'll grow.
+How (and if) you manage to work through it decides how quickly you'll grow.

 Next week, we'll be diving deeper in React.
 I've already covered some of the topics for next week like prop-types and styling.
 However, that's not to say I'll be sitting back and zoning out.
 Now, more than ever, is the time to double down and make sure I get everything right.
 Who knows, I might do a side-project as extra practice.